stho32/Treehouse-04-TicTacToe/Documentation/Pomodoro-Log.md

 1. Interaction with the final screen
 1. (01:48 h) Refactored everything with a SceneManager... :)
 1. (01:32 h) Now the player is asked for a name.
 Actually you can enter a name for both players _and_ you can tell the game that it is a human or computer player.
 The information is passed on to the gameboard to be displayed and used in the interaction.
+1. (01:33h) Added new directory "Source-AI", a new small separate space only for the development of the ai containing unit tests as well.
+Added tests for supportive functions.
+Basic move-permutation works.
+The ai does not yet, but so close, so close...